AdaCore/training_material/courses/rust_essentials/080_pattern_matching/04_destructuring_enums.rst

 .. note::

-  Patterns are the ONLY way to safely access the data inside these variants
+  Patterns are the **only** way to safely access the data inside these variants

 ------------------------
 Matching Enum Variants